-Below you’ll find the the strategic marketing planning process that addresses today’s marketing and sales challenges for small businesses.
+Below you’ll find the marketing process that addresses today’s marketing and sales challenges for small businesses.
 I’m unlocking these 7 secrets from the hidden and behind-the-scenes discussions I’ve had with businesses owners and CEOs over the years.

 1) Start with Strategy